Dynamo14324/stock_market_analysis/README.md

 We will be answering the following questions along the way:

-1.What is the change of stocks price over time?
+1. What is the change of stocks price over time?
-2.What is the change in volume of stock over time?
+2. What is the change in volume of stock over time?
-3.What was the moving average of different stocks?
+3. What was the moving average of different stocks?
-4.What is the distribution of each feature?
+4. What is the distribution of each feature?
-5.What is the daily return of the stock on an average?
+5. What is the daily return of the stock on an average?